-If Battery's percentage is greater than 50, inform us of Device information.
+If Battery's percentage is greater than 50, notify Device information.

-'''

-Get Device if Device.PhoneTodaySchedule.title = "study" and

-Device.UserAtHome.value = "true"
+Get Device if Device.PhoneTodaySchedule.title = "study" and Device.UserAtHome.value = "true"

-'''

-Of peripheral devices, If Device's the title of PhoneTodaySchedule is "study" and Device's the value of UserAtHome is "true", inform us of Device information to satisfy this condition.
+Of peripheral devices, if title of PhoneTodaySchedule is "study" and value of UserAtHome is "true", retrieve Device information.